pentandra/lifepreserver/METADATA.md

 RECOMMENDED_FOR_KINDS: `member`

-A list of public keys extracted from user certificates.
-Constructed as an array containing `Hash` objects with the following keys, each representing an x509 public key.
+Data about the public key extracted from each of the member's user certificates.
+Constructed as an array of `Hash` objects with the following keys, each `Hash` representing an RSA public key.

-This array could be empty if the member has no valid user certificates.

 #### `id`

 The URI subject alternative name definitively bound to the public key.
 The `id` of the first element of the [`pkey`](#pkey) is used as the value of the user's [`web_id`](#web_id) attribute.

+#### `valid_since`

+The point in time that marks the start of validity of the primary key.
+Often the time the [public key](#pkey) was created.

 #### `modulus`